Export

 A load file, in the most simple description, serves as an index to your production deliverable.
 It is a map of instructions for how the Text, Images and Natives outlined in Step 2 of your Export template can be combined into unique documents, and also outlines key metadata for each of those unique documents.

-If your production specifications require a metadata load file to be produced, click Include select the load file format select existing load file template OR click Create New.
+If your production specifications require a metadata load file to be produced, click Include, select the load file format, select existing load file template, or click Create New.

 TIP: Nextpoint's Production Template encompasses the most common metadata specifications we see.
 If you select such, and need to make slight modifications for your production, you can do so in the next section, Load File Templates.

-If you choose to Create a new Load File Template, you will be brought to a secondary screen to Name your template select/organize the fields to be included in your load file and Save your new load file template.
+If you choose to Create a new Load File Template, you will be brought to a secondary screen to Name your template, select/organize the fields to be included in your load file, and Save your new load file template.

 Once you have verified the above specifications, make sure to SAVE your Export Template.